yanDavid21/yanDavid21/README.md

   - Love tech for social good 🤝
   - Love working on a team and meeting new people 🙌

+Check out my current projects:
+CS3200 students: https://sql-hw-checker.herokuapp.com/
+Get Song Recommendations: https://spot-a-vibe.herokuapp.com/

 Currently learning: React.JS and TypeScript.
 Fun fact: Love to play rugby!
-CS3200 students: https://sql-hw-checker.herokuapp.com/
-Get Song Recommendations: https://spot-a-vibe.herokuapp.com/

 <!--
 **yanDavid21/yanDavid21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.